pytorch/examples/imagenet/README.md

 ## Multi-processing Distributed Data Parallel Training

-You should always use the NCCL backend for multi-processing distributed training since it currently provides the best distributed training performance.
+If running on CUDA, you should always use the NCCL backend for multi-processing distributed training since it currently provides the best distributed training performance.

+For XPU multiprocessing is not supported as of PyTorch 2.6.

 ### Single node, multiple GPUs: